Mental health is just as important as physical health, so it’s essential to look after both.

 Signs & Symptoms In Yourself And Others:

 The signs and symptoms of mental health problems or mental illness can vary.
-The general signs to look out for in someone are:
+However, the general signs to look out for in someone are:

-- Personality Changes – Acting out of character is a warning sign that people aren’t quite feeling their usual self.
+- Personality Changes – Acting out of character is a warning sign that people aren’t quite feeling their usual selves.

 - Anger, Anxiety, Moodiness – Severe emotions are a cause for concern, particularly if they continue for an extended period.